 The last step necessary to obtain the final HES weight, H3, is calibration.
 Calibration is done to ensure that the sum of the final weights corresponds to the Census projections defined at the province and household size (one person, two persons or three persons and more) levels.
-Calibration is also done to ensure that the estimate of the number of persons in the age groups "0 to 19", "20 to 44" and "45 and over" corresponds to the Census projections for each province and for each sex.
 The weight H3, produced at this step, is the final weight, WTHM, on the Master microdata file.